 Massage, physio and podiatry

-Freedom Sports Medicine will be at CP3 and the finish line to provide assistance to participants.
-Please note that they generally move to the finish during the afternoon (approx. 2-3pm) subject to how busy they are.
+Freedom Sports Medicine will be at CP3 from about 10am to 2pm and at the finish line from about 3pm to 5pm to provide assistance to participants.
+Please note that these times vary, subject to how busy they are.

 What to wear/carry